-Variance (\$,000) Capital expenditure forecast explanatory notes Trend Variance (\$,000) Capital expenditure forecast explanatory notes 1,303 South Melbourne Town Hall Renewal Upgrade partial deferred to 2022/23 based on revised scheduling of works following Council approval of the preject approach and full access of works 8 70 St Kilda Town Hall Training Room Access Improvement Project deferred to 22/23 due to planning permit delays.
-3,324 project approach and full scope of works.
-Quarter 2 Projects deferred to 22/23 including \$0.76 million South Melbourne Town Hall Renewal Upgrade due to longer than anticipated 8 (210) Elwood Park Sports Field Lighting project additional budget approved to remediate soil contamination.
-Including additional \$110K requested in Dec 2021 for further contaminated soil removal works. initiation phase, \$0.57 million Palais Theatre Concrete Spalling due to change in delivery approach, \$0.42 million Graham Street, Port Melbourne Overpass Skatepark and Carpark due to unsuccessful tender process, \$0.38 million Alma Park Playspace Upgrade due to internal (172) South Melbourne Market Public Safety Improvements additional construction budget approved following closure of tender resulting in a higher market price from prior estimates. resourcing challenges, \$0.34 million Domain Precinct - Park Street Bike Link due to change in project scope, \$0.24 million Public Space Lighting - Bay Trail due to unsuccessful tender process, \$0.21 million South (308) Wattie Watson Oval construction expenditure deferred from 2020/21 including \$200k transferred from Point Ormond Playground.
-Melbourne Market Fire Stairs to L1 due to delays in third party approvals and other minor deferrals.
-(452) Department of Transport funded Safety Improvements at Mountain Street South Melbourne, Chapel Street St Kilda and Pickles Street/Bridge Street Port Melbourne which were not budgeted.
-395 Access Control Renewal Council Buildings partial deferred to 2022/23 as the development of key principles to be considered in the selection of suitable access control systems has taken longer than anticipated due the availability of current resources.
-Although these have now been developed and approved, it is unlikely the initial timelines identified to 8 [437] Childcare Centre Fence Compliance project additional budget approved for increased construction costs of the remaining sites.
-Fully funded from Childcare reserve. procure an electronic system will be able to be met.
-(450) Procurement and installation of wall mounted air filtration units in childcare centres to reduce the risk of airborne transmission of the 273 Cora Graves Accessibility Project cancelled due to the future use of building under consideration.
-8 COVID-19 virus.
-Funded from Childcare Centre Infrastructure Reserve.
-207 Traffic project Blackspot Safety Improvement at Alma Road and Alexandra Street, St Kilda East contingent on external funding which has not eventuated.
+Variance (\$,000) Operating income forecast explanatory notes Trend 1,303 South Melbourne Town Hall Renewal Upgrade partial deferred to 2022/23 based on revised scheduling of works following Council approval of the project approach and full scope of works.
+8 3,324 Quarter 2 Projects deferred to 22/23 including \$0.76 million South Melbourne Town Hall Renewal Upgrade due to longer than anticipated initiation phase, \$0.57 million Palais Theatre Concrete Spalling due to change in delivery approach, \$0.42 million Graham Street, Port Melbourne Overpass Skatepark and Carpark due to unsuccessful tender process, \$0.38 million Alma Park Playspace Upgrade due to internal resourcing challenges, \$0.34 million Domain Precinct - Park Street Bike Link due to change in project scope, \$0.24 million Public Space Lighting - Bay Trail due to unsuccessful tender process, \$0.21 million South Melbourne Market Fire Stairs to L1 due to delays in third party approvals and other minor deferrals.
+8 395 Access Control Renewal Council Buildings partial deferred to 2022/23 as the development of key principles to be considered in the selection of suitable access control systems has taken longer than anticipated due the availability of current resources.
+Although these have now been developed and approved, it is unlikely the initial timelines identified to procure an electronic system will be able to be met.
+8 273 Cora Graves Accessibility Project cancelled due to the future use of building under consideration.
+8 207 Traffic project Blackspot Safety Improvement at Alma Road and Alexandra Street, St Kilda East contingent on external funding which has not eventuated.
 Project not going ahead.
-0 (503) Deferral of 2020/21 budget approved for various projects including North Port Oval, Building Roof Renewals, and others affected by delays caused by resourcing and supply issues during the pandemic.
-Offset by lower deferrals for the Core Information Technology infrastructure renewal and 200 Point Ormond Playground upgrade savings expected following the award of tender.
-Savings transferred to Wattie Watson Oval 8 (136) upgrade project due to greater spend in 2020/21.
-Additional costs for St Kilda Town Hall Façade Rectification repurposed Reconstruction also a Local Road and Community Infrastructure funded project. from Cora Graves Accessibility and Asbestos savings.
-163 Inkerman Street Safe Travel Corridor deferral to future years.
+8 200 Point Ormond Playground upgrade savings expected following the award of tender.
+Savings transferred to Wattie Watson Oval Reconstruction also a Local Road and Community Infrastructure funded project.
+8 163 Inkerman Street Safe Travel Corridor deferral to future years.
 Three concept design options will inform the community consultation and construction has been re-scheduled for 2024/25.
-8 (1,416) Fleet replacement expenditure increased due to the purchase of street sweepers and community buses (previously leased) and a net reduction of staff packaged vehicles (key benefits including lower financing costs \$0.04 million, reduced carbon emissions from investment in hybrid/ 152 Station Pier Boardwalk and Jetty Renewal Project cancelled as responsibility of works confirmed to sit with Ports Victoria.
-8 electric vehicle and safer vehicles).
-Funded partly from additional sales proceeds and drawdown on Asset Renewal Reserve.
+8 152 Station Pier Boardwalk and Jetty Renewal Project cancelled as responsibility of works confirmed to sit with Ports Victoria.
+8